NathanBnm/php-gettext-template/README.md

 # php-gettext template

-A php-gettext template to make translations easier and more accessible for a Web PHP-based project.
+A php-gettext template to make translations easier and more accessible for PHP-based Web projects.

 This templates uses the [PHP implementation of gettext (php-gettext)](https://github.com/php-gettext/Gettext).